 Soldering fluxes plays a very crucial role during the soldering process without causing poorly made joints with bridged pins or other related defects.The cleaning process plays a critical role in the manufacturing yield and product reliability of electronic assemblies.

-What is flux used for in soldering
+What is flux in soldering and soldering fluxes do in soldering

-Since the metal oxides surfaces are barrier to the formation of such a bond, they must be removed by the use flux, in the joining process of welding or brazing.In the soldering the function of flux is to chemically react with oxides and quickly produce a fresh tarnish free surface at soldering temperature.
+Since the metal oxides surfaces are barrier to the formation of such a bond, they must be removed by the use solder flux, in the joining process of welding or brazing.In the soldering the function of flux is to chemically react with oxides and quickly produce a fresh tarnish free surface at soldering temperature.

 - Cleaning the dirt and oxidize layer on the metallic surface to be soldered.